JPurcellHCP/terraform-tfe-jpp-landingzone/README.md

 If you want both you will need two seperate policy sets where you choose the other path for the other set.

 ## Final Thoughts
-As noted in the call, this is not production ready code nor should it be expected to run indefinitely.
+This is not production ready code nor should it be expected to run indefinitely.
 As and when provider updates occur this code is likely to break.
 This should more be seen as a discussion piece and an introductory idea as to how landing zone code may be used in your future.

 <!-- BEGIN_TF_DOCS -->